levan1313/bebp-npm/bebp/README.md

 ## starting project in dev mode
 npm run dev

-## it converts script.ts in template and puts it in Element with html css and settings.json files
+## it converts script.ts in template and puts it in Element with html css js files

 npm run element

+## each element should container html css js and files